andrescastillol/ETL-DesignSolution/README.md

 </p>

 10. The `Lockup` component add more data to our temp table.
 In addition, we use a `Derived Column` to work with those rows that don't match.
 Finally, the `Union All` rejoin our default and good data.
-11. Now that we have all our the colums that we need to shape our customer dimension we are going to implement SCD Type 2.
+11. Now that we have all our the colums that we need to shape our customer dimension we are going to implement SCD.
-12. Finally, we insert the data into a destination.
+12. Finally, we insert the data into the destination.

 <p align="center">
   <img width="500" src="Images/Fig2.jpg">